Belligerator/news-backend-java/src/main/resources/files/README.md

 6. In the root directory, there is a `news.postman_collection.json` file that contains a Postman collection with sample requests.
 You can import it into Postman and use it to test the endpoints.

+## Documentation

+Documentation for the endpoints can be found at https://news.belligerator.cz/api/swagger.